 As you can imagine, I’ve come across some pretty wacky things in my work over the years, so I decided it was high time I created a list of the strangest, most surprising and shocking period-related truths.

-10 interesting facts about your period:
+10 interesting facts you didn’t know about your period:

 #1.
 Other Parts Of Your Body Can Bleed During Menstruation